aademola1979/CAD-3MTT-improved-class-lesson-form-javascript/README.md

 ## Welcome!

 In the CAD-3MTT class lesson of 2nd March 2024, we added some javascript codes to an HTML form created in the previous class.
 See the repository for the previous lesson [here](https://github.com/aademola1979/CAD-3MTT-class-lesson-form-javascript).
 It's awesome, isn't it?
 However, the result of the previous lesson is that the output is displayed as an alert.
-The data disappears after refreshing the brower; the data does not persist.
+The data disappears after refreshing the browser; the data does not persist.
 The lesson was purely a frontend lesson; hence, it ended at collecting and displaying the output through alert.
 I improved the previous project  to be able to persist the collected data, at least temporarily, by saving it into the localstorage on the browser?

 - **Who is this for:** A javascript beginner
 - **What you will learn:** You will learn to collect data through HTML form, store the data in the browser localstorage, retrieve the data back and send it back to HTML elements for display.